 Risk Of Multiple Accounts Being Compromised

 Well, although it’s not very likely that your bank will suffer a security breach, other accounts of yours may be more vulnerable.
 Facebook, for example, suffered a serious security breach in 2021, when the personal information of 533 million users (around 20% of all Facebook accounts) was leaked online.
 This is serious, as your personal data could be used by cybercriminals to impersonate you, or to scam you into divulging your login credentials.
-If you’ve used the same password and email address for your Facebook and your online banking account and your Facebook account is breached, suddenly your bank account is not so secure.
+If you’ve used the same password and email address for your Facebook and your online banking account and your Facebook account is breached, suddenly your bank account is no longer secure.

 Jeopardizes Corporate Accounts